peteroupc/peteroupc.github.io/bernoulli.md

 > 1. All the functions possible for formulas 1 and 2 are nondecreasing functions.
 Both formulas express what are called _cumulative distribution functions_, namely _F_<sub>_D_</sub>(_x_ given that _n_ is odd) or _F_<sub>_D_</sub>(_x_ given that _n_ is even), respectively.
 > 2. EGF(_z_) is the _exponential generating function_ (EGF) for the kind of permutation involved in the algorithm.
 For example, the class of _alternating permutations_ (permutations whose numbers alternate between low and high, that is, _X1_ > _X2_ < _X3_ > ...) uses the EGF tan(_&lambda;_)+1/cos(_&lambda;_).
 Other examples of EGFs were given in the section on the von Neumann schema.
 > 3. The results that point to this note have the special case that both _D_ and _E_ are uniform in (0, 1).
 Indeed, if each variate _x_ in the sequence is transformed with _CDF_(_x_), where _CDF_ is _D_'s cumulative distribution function, then the variates become uniform in (0, 1), with the same numerical order as before (with probability 1).
 See also [**this Stack Exchange question**](https://stats.stackexchange.com/questions/550847/probability-of-winning-a-game-where-you-sample-an-increasing-sequence-from-a-uni/550854#550854).

-**Open Question:**  How can the tables above be filled for other permutation classes and different combinations of distributions _D_ and _E_?

 <a id=Sketch_of_Derivation_of_the_Algorithm_for_1___pi></a>
 ### Sketch of Derivation of the Algorithm for 1 / _&pi;_